CHAPTER THIRTY-THREE—LEADS

 As James donned the sterile gear, he surveyed the room.
 Cages lined the back wall, and Yeun worked among a system of stations for transplanting mice, cleaning cages, replacing bedding, and reintroducing them.
 Yeun assigned him to sterilizing cage components at the island in the middle of the room.

-“Benson says you’re having a rough day?”
-Yeun said.
+After a long period of silence, Yeun said.
 “Want to talk about it?”

 James turbidly focused on his work.
 Yeun returned a group of mice to their clean cage, and James watched for evidence of something weird about the mice, something human weaponry related, but he couldn’t tell.